-PLMN selection, cell reselection procedures, and location registration are common for both RRC_IDLE state and RRC_INACTIVE state.
+PLMN selection, SNPN selection, cell reselection procedures, and location registration are common for both RRC_IDLE state and RRC_INACTIVE state.
 RNA update is only applicable for RRC_INACTIVE state.
-When UE selects a new PLMN, UE transitions from RRC_INACTIVE to RRC_IDLE, as specified in TS 24.501 [14].
+When UE selects a new PLMN or SNPN, UE transitions from RRC_INACTIVE to RRC_IDLE, as specified in TS 24.501 [14].

-When a UE is switched on, a public land mobile network (PLMN) is selected by NAS.
-For the selected PLMN, associated RAT(s) may be set, as specified in TS 23.122 [9].
+When a UE is switched on, a public land mobile network (PLMN) or a SNPN is selected by NAS.
+For the selected PLMN/SNPN, associated RAT(s) may be set, as specified in TS 23.122 [9].
 The NAS shall provide a list of equivalent PLMNs, if available, that the AS shall use for cell selection and cell reselection.

-With cell selection, the UE searches for a suitable cell of the selected PLMN, chooses that cell to provide available services, and monitors its control channel.
+With cell selection, the UE searches for a suitable cell of the selected PLMN or selected SNPN, chooses that cell to provide available services, and monitors its control channel.
 This procedure is defined as "camping on the cell".

 The UE shall, if necessary, then register its presence, by means of a NAS registration procedure, in the tracking area of the chosen cell.
-As an outcome of a successful Location Registration, the selected PLMN then becomes the registered PLMN, as specified in TS 23.122 [9].
+As an outcome of a successful Location Registration, the selected PLMN/SNPN then becomes the registered PLMN/SNPN, as specified in TS 23.122 [9].

 If the UE finds a more suitable cell, according to the cell reselection criteria, it reselects onto that cell and camps on it.
 If the new cell does not belong to at least one tracking area to which the UE is registered, location registration is performed.
 In RRC_INACTIVE state, if the new cell does not belong to the configured RNA, an RNA update procedure is performed.